alidrisy/AudioTube/README.md

 # AudioTube
-* This application was created as a minimum viable product (MVP) for a portfolio project as part of the ALX Information Technology Engineering Program.
+* This application was created as a minimum viable product (MVP) for a portfolio project as part of the ALX Software Engineering Program.

 ## About